Xilinx/xup_compute_acceleration/docs/Optimization_lab.md

 1. In the *Assistant* view, expand *optimization\_lab > Emulation-HW > binary\_container\_1 > krnl\_idct* and double-click on **Compile Summary (krnl\_idct)**

-1. *Vitis Analyzer* window will open showing *krnl\_idct (Hardware Emulation)* within *BUILD*

 1. Click on **HLS Synthesis** and review it

+    Note that that latency now is ~2,000 (cycles)

 	![](./images/optimization_lab/hls_synthesis_report_dataflow.png)

-1. In the **Performance Estimates** section, expand the *Latency (clock cycles) > Summary* and note the following numbers:

-    - Latency (min/max): ~2,000

 ####  Run the Hardware Emulation

-1. In a terminal window, execute the following commands to create another xclbin file which will be used to view the waveform

-    ```sh
-    cd ~/workspace/optimization_lab/Emulation-HW
-    tclsh ~/xup_compute_acceleration/sources/optimization_lab/waveform_patch.tcl binary_container_1.xclbin binary_container_3.xclbin
-    ```

-    This will create binary_container_3.xclbin which will be used in run_configuration settings

-1. Change the run configuration to use *binary\_container\_3.xclbin* and then run the hardware emulation.
-Wait for the run to finish with RUN COMPLETE message
+1. Run the hardware emulation.
+Wait for the run to finish with `RUN COMPLETE` message

     Notice the effect of the dataflow optimization in the Vivado simulation waveform view.
 The read, write and kernel execution overlap and are much closer together.